I’ve written a series of urban fantasy short stories about Alondra DeCourval, a young American witch who travels the world, battling monsters.

 “Something in the Water,” an Alondra story set in the California Academy of Sciences-in-exile, appeared in Occult Detective Quarterly #5, which came out in January 2019.

 “Letter from New Orleans” is about the first time Alondra visits the Crescent City.
 It introduces characters who appear in “Last-Born,” the most anthologized Alondra story (most recently in Alondra’s Investigations).
-This very short story was published in the Ladies of Horror Flash Project.
+This very short story was published by the Ladies of Horror Flash Project on November 28, 2018.

 “Elle a Vu un Loup” was published in the August 2018 issue of Weirdbook.
 Alondra fights a werewolf in a graveyard in Northern Michigan.